 Of course, if the Seahawks try to keep the ball on the ground, though, things could get tough.
 Minnesota has proved to be a true defense against the run and is currently fourth in the league.
 This is going to make it difficult for the Seahawks, who will be forced to shift and create new strategies on the fly to avoid losing ground.

-Looking at how the Seahawks might contain the Vikings, it becomes obvious that Minnesota tight end Kyle Rudolph is going to have to be stopped.
+Looking at how the Seahawks might contain the Vikings in this NFC showdown, it becomes obvious that Minnesota tight end Kyle Rudolph is going to have to be stopped.
 This shouldn’t be too difficult for Seattle’s linebackers and safeties, who have managed to keep offenses on their toes all season.
 If they can keep it up tonight, things could get interesting and turn into a low-scoring contest.

 With so much strength on both defense and offense for both team, this is going to be a battle of the quarterbacks.
 Seahawks’ QB Kirk Cousins has been consistent since Week 5 and now has a passer rating of 114.8, the highest in the league.
 However, Russell Wilson is right on his heels at 112.1.
 Given this level of performance on both sides, it’s going to come down to who can be more consistent throughout the entire game.

 If the stats say anything, the Seahawks should be able to walk away with the win easily.
 They’re 8-0 in December primetime and have the best winning percentage in all of MNF history at .714.
 In overall primetime performances, they’re 28-5-1.
 Of course, the stats don’t always provide the most accurate picture, and tonight’s game is going to put the record to the test.